 National Qigong Association (NQA)

-Click on Find Members to locate practitioners by state or zip code.
+Click on Find a Teacher to locate practitioners by state or zip code.
 Listings often include the practitioner's own web site with their teaching schedule and further information as well as their specialties, membership level, NQA teacher certification level, and email.
 The web site also includes an extensive list of articles and information on Qigong.

 On the top menu bar under Teachers and Therapists the site provides a directory of members of the Institute organized by state and internationally and briefly describes their practices.
 The site also includes recommended books and videos on Qigong, blogs, podcasts, research and newsletters, and much more.